Idarbs/Network-Configuration/README.md

 <img width="434" height="298" alt="image" src="https://github.com/user-attachments/assets/9792d320-4599-4b1a-b5cb-d43649efdbdb" /><br/>
 Port Security is enabled on both access switches, with a maximum of 1 MAC Address per interface, with the one exception being the interface that has the end host and the VoIP phone.<br/>
-DHCP Snooping is also enabled on all the switches, with the interfaces connected to end hosts being untrusted, and the interfaces connected to other network devices being trusted.<br/>
+DHCP Snooping is also enabled on all the switches, with the interfaces connected to end hosts being untrusted and the interfaces connected to other network devices being trusted.<br/>

 # Collapsed
 <img width="655" height="622" alt="image" src="https://github.com/user-attachments/assets/51b894cf-23c3-42d6-a890-1ebbb86624c1" /> <br/>